Kapy542/VoCapToolbox/D_readDataExamples/README.txt

 % transform.txt: Describes transformation of specific module's IR camera (Torigo_to_depth)
 % CameraParams_Primary.json: Transformations of RGB_1 in corresponding module's coordinate frame (in transform.txt) + other information
 % CameraParams_Secondary.json: Transformation of RGB_2 in corresponding module's coordinate frame (in transform.txt) + other information

+readDepth.m, readDepth.py

+Read depth images which is uint16.
+Every incease in value equals 1mm in real world.